MicroStrategy/rest-api-playground/README.md

 MicroStrategy REST API Playground is a place you can see live demos of our REST API, API specifications, and code examples.
 You can also play with it without writing a single line of code.

 You can access it at https://www.postman.com/microstrategysdk/.
-If you are not familiar Postman interface, be sure to checkout [documents](https://learning.postman.com/docs/getting-started/introduction/) on Postman's learning center.
+If you are not familiar Postman interface, be sure to check out [documents](https://learning.postman.com/docs/getting-started/introduction/) on Postman's learning center.

 There are two collections in the workspace: